-- Circulation checks: Your pulse will be checked in your wrists, feet, or ankles to make sure you have good blood flow.
-Caregivers may mark the spots on your legs and feet where the pulse is the strongest.
-Caregivers may also take a blood pressure reading in both arms or both legs.
+- Circulation checks are done to make sure you have good blood flow.
+Your pulse will be checked in your wrists, feet, or ankles.
+Healthcare providers may mark the spots on your legs and feet where the pulse is the strongest.
+Healthcare providers may also take a blood pressure reading in both arms or both legs.

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Medicine may be given right before the procedure to make you feel sleepy and more relaxed.